Programmer-Anchous/arena_pygame/README.md

 <br>

 P.S. <br>
-I am not the author of some images and sounds in game, I downloaded them from the internet.
+I am not the author of some images, sounds and music in game, I downloaded them from the internet.